 Many of us experience difficulties with food, weight and body image.
 These difficulties may negatively affect our lives and our self-esteem.
 If food and weight issues are causing distress in your life, seek support.
 You do not have to wait until you meet the criteria for a clinical eating disorder in order to get help.
 You deserve help at every stage of your struggles.

-Food and weight preoccupations occur on a continuum that encompasses behaviours such as constantly worrying about our body shape and what we eat, as well as medically serious clinical eating disorders, like anorexia or bulimia nervosa.
+Food and weight preoccupations occur on a continuum that encompasses behaviours such as constantly worrying about our body shape and what we eat, as well as medically serious clinical eating disorders, like anorexia nervosa or bulimia nervosa.
 The development of a clinical eating disorder such as anorexia or bulimia can be the result of a combination of genetic, environmental, and psychological causes.
 This is referred to as the biopsychosocial model.
-Some people may not meet the criteria for a clinically diagnosed eating disorder, but may engage in unhealthy behaviours such as bingeing or restricting.
-You still need and deserve help.
+Some people do not meet the criteria for a clinically diagnosable eating disorder, but engage in unhealthy behaviours such as bingeing or restricting.
+If this describes you, you still need and deserve help.

 Any kind of disordered eating pattern can affect an individual’s self-esteem, relationships, and daily life.
 The issue is not whether the pattern can be labelled with a particular diagnosis, but the degree to which it causes distress in a person's life or the lives of those around them.

 Find help by looking at the local options available to you.
-A professional counsellor who is knowledgeable about food and weight issues will work with you to overcome food and weight preoccupation.
-Some counsellors may also offer telephone or online services.
-There are also a number of online support groups.
-You can learn more about available resources in the service provider directory.
+A professional who is knowledgeable about food and weight issues will work with you to overcome food and weight preoccupation.
+Many offer telephone or online services.
+There are also a number of in-person and online support groups.
+You can learn more about available resources in NEDIC's Service Provider Directory.

-You can also discuss your concerns with your family doctor.
-This guide may help you in discussing your concerns with your family doctor.
+Consider discussing your concerns with your primary care provider.
+This guide may help you in discussing your concerns with them.

 Given the complex nature of eating disorders and the many factors that play a role in their development and perpetuation, treatment must address a variety of issues.
 It is accepted that a two-track approach is necessary for the treatment of eating disorders.
 The two tracks are: